The first dish that we now know to be pizza was created in Naples, Italy in the 1660s.

 Step 4: Put the pizza in the oven at maximum temperature and cook for 8-10 minutes.

-Take the estimated cooking times in here with a grain of salt.
-The exact cooking time will depend on your oven and how fast it cooks, along with the ingredients.
-Wood-burning ovens, for instance, make pizza at lightning speed: just 90 seconds to cook a traditional margherita pizza!
+The cooking time will depend on your oven and how fast it cooks (well duh), along with the ingredients.
+Wood-burning ovens cook margherita pizza in just 90 seconds.

-More likely than not, though, you’ll know when it’s ready.
-It should look a little something like this:
+You’ll probs know when it’s ready.
+It should look a lil’ something like this: